 International students comprise 20% of the student base at the Southland Campus of SIT and come from 45 countries around the world.
 Thus ensuringthey are well-taught and succeed and thrive and go on to be able to find jobs and to stay in Southland is huge for SIT and for the economic development of the whole region.

-The Superdiversity Centre’s training was transformational in building on and growing the cultural capability we already had at SIT.
+The Superdiversity Institute’s training was transformational in building on and growing the cultural capability we already had at SIT.
 Teachers had their eyes opened again to the challenges of international students and learned to walk in their shoes.
 They found out how to deepen their own CQ(ability to work with others not like them) and gained a refreshed appreciation of the important things they could do while teaching that would really assist their international students to succeed.

 The international students were able to voice their challenges and appreciated their cultural diversity being valued by SIT and the importance placed on helping them to succeed.
 They also learned to grow their ability to work successfully with kiwi culture.
 The training was a great success.
 It was videoed to allow us to use it to train the trainers.
 In turn, this has allowed SIT to continue to provide CQ training to new staff and students.